 What is the goal of the FAM Cold Storage Grant Program?

 The goal of the UPFAM Cold Storage Grant Program is to minimize or remove financial barriers that prevent U.P. farms from scaling up their operation and food production.
 Adequate cold storage facilities support the increase of local food production by ensuring that farms have a place to safely store produce until it can be sold.
 Cold storage facilities are also essential for extending the agricultural sales season by providing space for keeping storage crops that can be sold well into the winter.
 The FAM team wants to support the growth of the Upper Peninsula farm economy and increase access to local food for all residents.

 Food as Medicine Cold Storage Grant Applicant Information

 - Farms must be a for-profit business located in the Upper Peninsula of Michigan.

 - Cold storage must be used for the storage of produce.
 Produce includes fruits, vegetables, fresh herbs, mushrooms, and nuts.

 - Proposed cold storage project can be designed for the needs of the farm.
-This may include ready to assemble walk-in coolers or coolbots.
+This must include ready to assemble walk-in coolers or coolbots.
+Applicants may not build a homemade cooler.
+Applicants are allowed to assemble a manufactured cooler.
 Projects where cold storage is moveable may be considered to support farms currently leasing or renting land.
 The grant is not a distribution grant, and not meant for purchasing refrigerated trucks for delivery purposes.